nus-cs2103-AY2223S2/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
+# User Guide for Paidlancers
----

 Paidlancers is a **desktop app for keeping track of your freelancing events, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Paidlancers can get your freelancing event management tasks done faster than traditional GUI apps.